meemanali/Face-Detection/README.md

 # "Face Detection using Firebase ML Kit"

 Welcome to Face Detection using Firebase ML Kit.
-It's a face detection app which provides info about number of faces, face gestures, info about eyes of image given to it.
+It's a face detection app which provides info about number of faces, face gestures and info about eyes of image given to it.
 Some technologies used in this project are:

 * Firebase Machine Learning Kit
 * Supports multiple faces